Cannabis stocks can be precarious, but what about cannabis ETFs? Here’s a look at why investors may want to consider cannabis ETFs.

-The Horizons Marijuana Life Sciences Index ETF (TSX:HMMJ;OTCMKTS:HMLSF) was the first marijuana ETF on the block, having officially launched on April 4, 2017.
+The Horizons Marijuana Life Sciences Index ETF (TSX:HMMJ) was the first marijuana ETF on the block, and was officially launched by Horizons ETFs in April 2017.

-It is comprised of 10 different cannabis-related stocks.

-These include: Canopy Growth (TSX:WEED), Aurora Cannabis (TSX:ACB), Aphria (TSX:APH), MedReleaf (TSX:LEAF), Scotts Miracle-Gro (NYSE:SMG), GW Pharmaceuticals (NASDAQ:GWPH), Cronos Group (TSXV:MJN), Canntrust Holdings (CNSX:TRST), INSYS Therapeutics (NASDAQ:INSY) and Newstrike Resources (TSXV:HIP).
+It is comprised of various cannabis-related stocks, with its 10 top holdings being: Canopy Growth (TSX:WEED), Aurora Cannabis (TSX:ACB), Aphria (TSX:APH), Scotts Miracle-Gro (NYSE:SMG), GW Pharmaceuticals (NASDAQ:GWPH), Cronos Group (TSXV:MJN), Canntrust Holdings (CSE:TRST), Hydropothecary (TSX:HEXO), Organigram (TSX:OGI), the Green Organic Dutchman (TSX:TGOD) and INSYS Therapeutics (NASDAQ:INSY).

-The ETF was officially incepted back in 2015; however, this is a bit of a misnomer because the fund was previously known as Tierra XP Latin America Real Estate ETF.
+The ETF was officially incepted back in 2015; however, this is a bit of a misnomer because the fund was previously known as the Tierra XP Latin America Real Estate ETF.
 As the name suggests, it was focused on real estate assets.
-Alternative was not a cannabis holdings ETF until late December 2017.
+Alternative was not a cannabis ETF until late December 2017.

 How have cannabis ETFs performed?

-Horizons has fared well since inception.
+Horizons has done well since its inception.
 Yes, it has had its share of ups and downs, but those peaks and valleys are much less pronounced than they have been for the individual companies the ETF represents.
 See its chart below: